C2-DPO: Constrained Controlled Direct Preference Optimization: Preliminaries

-where $\sigma(x) = 1/(1+\exp(-x))$ is the sigmoid function and $r$ is the latent reward of the annotator.
-Therefore, fine-tuning $\pi_\theta$ in the RLHF approach is split into two stages: reward-learning using the BT model, followed by a policy optimization using~\eqref{eq:standard_RLHF}.

-More recently, a family of algorithms have emerged that solve the above two problems in a single stage, which is referred to as Direct Preference Optimization (DPO)-style algorithms.
-The key insight in DPO-style algorithms is that problem \eqref{eq:standard_RLHF} admits the following closed-form solution:
+assuming that preferences follow the Bradley-Terry (BT) model: $p(y_w \succ y_l \mid x) = \sigma\big(r(x,y_w) - r(x,y_l)\big)\;$ where $\sigma(x) = 1/(1+\exp(-x))$ is the sigmoid function and $r$ is the latent reward of the annotator.
+Fine-tuning $\pi_\theta$ in the RLHF approach is split into two stages: reward-learning using the BT model, followed by a policy optimization using~\eqref{eq:standard_RLHF}.
+More recently, a family of algorithms have emerged that solve the above two problems in a single stage: Direct Preference Optimization (DPO)-style algorithms.
+The loss function of \texttt{DPO} is derived from the RLHF problem \eqref{eq:standard_RLHF} using the recipe from~\citep{DPO}.
+The key insight here is that problem \eqref{eq:standard_RLHF} admits the following closed-form solution: $ \pi^*(y | x) = \piRef(y | x)\exp\big(r(x,y)/\beta\big)/Z(x)\ $ with $Z(x)$ as the partition function.
+We can rewrite this as Substituting $r(x,y)$ from~\eqref{eq:standard_reward} into~\eqref{eq:reward-CE-loss}, the partition function $Z(x)$ cancels out, leading to the optimization problem solved by \texttt{DPO}: